 Along with defining work task, planners must also determine the sequence of relationships amongst tasks so that they can be completed in the correct order.
 Construction is an industry where there is a natural sequence of events that must be completed in order due to the requirements of structural integrity, regulations, and other technical requirements.
 For example, drywall must be completed before finishing a floor, so a planner should recognize the relationship between these two tasks and schedule them accordingly.

 While the complexity of planning may seem daunting, today there is technology that can help planners define project tasks more accurately.
 It is important that project tasks are defined and understood so that the next part of the management process, estimation, can be done accurately.

 After defining work tasks and relationships, the next job for a construction planner is to estimate activity durations.
 In doing so, a planner must take many variables into account.
 They may include labor efficiency, crew type, crew size, material type, and weather.
 Besides these factors, there are also random factors that affect the duration of activities such as the skillset of the engineer, or how effectively the assigned superintendent will tackle the project.

 Once the planner has a reasonable grasp on the duration of a task, usually, the next step is to estimate what resources the task will require.
 Examples of resources include available space, tools, and equipment.
 Identifying resource availability helps with contingency planning to avoid potential problems.

 Planning is one of the most crucial aspects of construction management because it ensures that tasks are completed in the most efficient manner possible.
 The roles of a construction planner are essential to define each aspect of the project and simultaneously choose the best methods to complete them.
-As construction projects continue to increase in complexity, planners should remember there’s technology, such as cloud-based software, to help them do their jobs with greater efficiency.
+As construction projects continue to increase in complexity, planners should remember there’s technology, such as cloud-based construction scheduling software, to help them do their jobs with greater efficiency.